Bag Volume Estimation

 Take the example on the left on this image.
 Doing width * height * depth calculation would result in it having zero volume as it has no depth (just two pieces of fabric sewn together), but when it is filled, it clearly bulges out and has volume.

-So how can you estimate the volume?
+So how can you estimate the volume based on the dimensions of your pattern pieces?

 If your bag is cuboid shaped (cube, or 3D rectangular), multiple the width * height * depth calculated volume by 1.2 to get a more accurate estimation of the volume when bulged out.